 - It's best to sand and paint outside on a nice day or in a room with windows open.

 - Use a canvas drop cloth or a plastic sheet so that paint splatters on concrete or floors.

-- Take the pieces apart and remove hardware so that you can paint flat surfaces, cracks, and corners.
+- Take the pieces apart and remove the hardware so that you can paint flat surfaces, cracks, and corners.

 - You might want to use a paint primer to create a smooth surface.